 Use a larger page size for tables with large columns or rows.
-Maximum page size allowed is 32k.
+The maximum page size allowed is 32K.

 However, some applications involve rows whose size will vary considerably from user to user.
 In that situation, it is hard to predict what effect page size will have on performance.